Geological mapping in the Owaria-Touno area, Japan

 Select file and then select objects (raster style map) and vector object (new).

-In Layer Manager, Select vector object and push a pencil mark button.
+In Layer Manager, Select gvector objecth and push a pencil mark button.

 Put data into Longitude and Latitude (decimal).
-Then push Add.
+Then push gAddh.

 For example,